amjack0/amjack0/README.md

 robots which involves motion and control along with Orocos and Robot Operating System(ROS).

-For questions and answers about ROS, here is my profile on ros.org, [Profile link](https://answers.ros.org/users/57146/amjack/)
+For questions and answers about ROS, here is my profile on ros.org, [Profile link](https://answers.ros.org/users/57146/amjack/) \
+Videos and other related content can be found under, [Youtube link](https://www.youtube.com/channel/UCy5HdGzm2zD_j62KLxxmGHQ/featured )

 ## Things I deal with on the computer